 As it is a fully self-financed event, donations and sponsorships are greatly appreciated!
 You can give generously to our website www.permacultureindia.org

 To be considered as a future IPC host you need to fill in an application form and send it to the International Permaculture Convergence Council.
-(This application form will soon be available here, along with other application details).
+(This application form is also available here, along with other application details).

 The next IPC will be held in Argentina, in 2020.
 While there is no hard and fast formula for choosing hosts, the intention is to move between countries in the global north and global south.